skip to content

 Who will hear my application?

 Unless otherwise advised, all divorce hearings will occur via electronic means.
-Parties will be notified of the method and details for the electronic hearing in advance of their allocated Court date [Family Law Practice Direction – Divorce proceedings, para 4.1].
+Parties will be notified of the details for the electronic hearing in advance of their allocated Court date [Family Law Practice Direction – Divorce proceedings para 4.1].

 When will my application be heard?

-If either party makes an application on their own, it will be listed at least:
+If either party applies for divorce on their own, it will be listed at least:

 • 56 days later if the other party is overseas.